maplestory-music/maplebgm-db/README.md

 ## Development and Usage

-The database is stored in `bgm.json`, tests are specified in `bgm.test.js`, and schema defined in `schema.json`.
-Changes to `bgm.json` should pass the specified test cases and validate against the JSON schema.
+The database is stored in `./bgm`, tests are specified in `bgm.test.js`, and schema defined in `schema.json`.
+Changes to the database partitions should pass the specified test cases and validate against the JSON schema.

 Tests can be run through Jest.